MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/itadmin-tib-get-started.md

 **Applies to:**

--   Windows 10 S Fall Creators Update, Microsoft Intune for Education, Microsoft Store for Education, Set up School PCs
+-   Windows 10 S Fall Creators Update, Microsoft Intune for Education, Microsoft Store for Education

 Hello, IT administrators!
 In this guide, we'll show you how you can quickly and easily try out Microsoft 365 Education, consisting of all the new and existing cloud services and tools that you need to try out a full IT cloud solution for your school.